-Online payments is, among other things, a conversion optimisation problem.
+Online payments is, among other things, a conversion optimization problem.

 This is very different from in-person payments.
-Imagine you go out to eat at a restaurant: you first consume the service, and afterwards you'll work out payment, no matter how hard or easy.
-Even the most laborious payment experience is easier than washing dishes for the rest of the night, or being pursued by a spatula-brandishing waiter.
+Imagine you go eat out at a restaurant: you first consume the service, and afterwards you'll figure out payment no matter how hard or easy.
+Even the most laborious payment experience is easier than washing dishes for the rest of the night, or being pursued by a spatulabrandishing waiter.

 Online, things are different.
 People increasingly flit around the web in the fissures between other tasks, and they very rarely have to complete a purchase.
-In the face of hurdles - extraneous form fields, labyrinthine authentication processes, broken mobile flows - your competitors or just funny TikTok reels are both a mere swipe away.
+In the face of hurdles-extraneous form fields, labyrinthine authentication processes, broken mobile flows-your competitors or just funny TikTok reels are both a mere swipe away.
 According to the Baymard Institute, around 70% of online shopping carts are abandoned.
 While that assuredly involves cases where there was never actually an intent to purchase, it's clear that there's significant deadweight loss.

 We obsess over eliminating barriers to internet purchases.
-Our optimised checkout suite now includes over 100 optimisations, from the very large to the very small.
-Even the smallest tweak to fine-tune the checkout experience benefits from Stripe's economies of scale, because we can amortise the fixed costs of complex improvements across more than a trillion dollars of transactions.
+Our optimized checkout suite now includes over 100 optimizations, from the very large to the very small.
+Even the smallest tweak to fine-tune the checkout experience benefits from Stripe's economies of scale, since we can amortize the fixed costs of complex improvements across more than a trillion dollars of transactions.